John Rod: As a witness

 In July 1902, Frances Thomas Moore threatened to kill the acting Prime Minister, Sir Joseph Ward.
 Moore had been appointed by the government to report on the frozen meat industry.
 He became irritated when vice Premier would not meet him and uncharacteristically, sent letters containing various threats similar to "remove Sir Joseph Ward as [US] President McKinley was removed."
 At the trial of Moore, John Rod was called as a witness.
 He told the Court that he had known Moore for twenty five years in business and socially.
 Rod was perplexed by Moore's actions testifying that the defendant was a quiet, temperate man.
 After reading the letters he concluded that Moore "had been studying too much and that his brain had become affected."
 Moore was sentenced to three years exile from New Zealand.

 Reported accidents

 John and Elizabeth Rod with some family members were driving their trap past the Johnsonville Railway station when "the engine was started almost under the nose of their horse."
 The horse bolted and the trap overturned.
 As a result, Elizabeth, her sister and John's ward, Roy Jones, were "considerably bruised".
-Apparently, John liked a whisky or two.
-On 7 June 1905, he escaped death when he was knocked down by a tram in Courtenay Place.
-He suffered a fractured jaw and several broken teeth.
+On 7 June 1905, he was knocked down by a tram in Courtenay Place, sustaining a fractured jaw and several broken teeth.
 Police stated was heavily intoxicated and that when he regained consciousness he asked if he had been fighting.